mmgen/mmgen-wallet/README.md

 At the heart of the MMGen system is the seed, the “master key” providing access to all your crypto assets.
-The seed can be stored in many different formats: as a password-encrypted wallet (the default), as a one-line base58 or hexidecimal seed file, as an Electrum-based mnemonic seed phrase, as a brainwallet passphrase, or as “incognito data” hideable within random data in a file or block device.
+The seed can be stored in many different formats: as a password-encrypted wallet (the default), as a one-line base58 or hexadecimal seed file, as formatted “dieroll base6” data, as an Electrum-based or BIP39 mnemonic seed phrase, as a brainwallet passphrase, or as “incognito data” hideable within random data in a file or block device.
 Conversion between all formats is supported.

 ***mmgen-txcreate running in a terminal window***
 ![mmgen-txcreate running in a terminal window][9]